-Video Presentation: Treating Autism is a Lifestyle featuring Anissa Ryland, Executive Director The Johnson Center for Child Health & Development
+Video: Time Management and Organization for the Special Needs Family, Oct 15th 2013 featuring Anissa Ryland, Executive Director The Johnson Center for Child Health & Development

 Parent Perspective: Working with Clinicians